What is the Continuous Supply of Goods and Services under GST?

 BOOK A FREE DEMO

-Continuous supply of goods and services refers to a supply of goods or services that is provided continuously or on a regular basis over a specific period.
-It may involve a long-term contract or an agreement to supply goods or services at a regular interval.
-The GST law recognises continuous supply as a distinct category of supply and has specific provisions for it.
-The time of supply, rate of tax, and other aspects of continuous supply are determined based on the terms of the contract or agreement between the supplier and the recipient.
-It is important for businesses to understand the provisions related to continuous supply to ensure compliance with GST regulations.
+The GST law recognises continuous supply as a distinct supply category with specific provisions.
+The time of supply, rate of tax, and other aspects of constant supply are determined based on the contract terms or agreement between the supplier and the recipient.
+Businesses need to understand the provisions related to continuous supply to ensure compliance with GST regulations.

 What is the continuous supply of goods?